PioniaPHP-project/pionia-docs/content/docs/documentation/database/introduction.md

 ## Introduction

-Pionia uses PORM (Pionia ORM) to interact with the database.
-PORM is a simple and lightweight ORM that is built on top of the [medoo framework](https://medoo.in/).
-PORM provides a set of tools and conventions that make it easy to interact with the database in PHP.
+Pionia uses PORM to interact with the database.
+Porm is a simple and lightweight QueryBuilder that is built on top of the [medoo framework](https://medoo.in/).
+Porm provides a set of tools and conventions that make it easy to interact with the database in PHP.
 PORM is designed to be simple, lightweight, and easy to use.

 ## Installation